St George’s Awards and Principal’s Prizes for Education Excellence 2022

 Awards: Up to 10 awards will be made across St George’s: the four Institutes – Molecular and Clinical Sciences, Infection and Immunology, Population Health, and Medical and Biomedical Education, the Centre for Allied Health and others who teach and support St George’s students within the Faculty of Health, Social Care and Education and within Professional Services.

 Please note: Previous award-winners are not eligible to make a fresh application within three years of winning the award (so a 2019-20 winner can not reapply until 2022-23).
-However, previous Individual Award winners can apply as part of a team, or members of a previous award-winning team can apply as individuals.
+However, previous Individual Award winners can apply as part of a team for a collaborative award, or members of a previous award-winning collaborative team can apply as individuals.

 St George’s Individual Award winners will receive £200

-St George’s Team Award winners will receive up to £1000 (depending on the size of team).
+St George’s Collaborative Award winners will receive up to £1000 (depending on the size of team).

 Prizes: From the Award winners, where there is exceptional contribution to excellence and enhancement and strong potential for transferability and wider impact, Principal’s Prizes mayalso be awarded.
 Principal’s Prizes will be an additional £200 for individuals and £500 for teams.